QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_3D_Image_Analysis.md

   all the nuclei, then click Apply.
 If prompted, click Convert to Mask.
   To clean up your workspace, save the result (`File > Save as > Tiff`) and close it.

-- **Marker**.
-To find markers, we will treat the nuclei as "point sources", and detect them by finding local maxima in the Laplacian of Gaussian image.
-Select the "marker" image.
-We now compute the proper sigma to locate the nuclei.
-We want to detect nuclei, so what should we measure to determine this sigma?
-Now go to `Plugins > FeatureJ > FeatureJ Laplacian`, adjust the smoothing scale (don’t forget about the voxel calibration!), and click OK.
-Candidates for markers are the local minima in the resulting filtered image.
-To find them, go to `Plugins > MorphoLibJ > Minima and Maxima > Regional Min & Max 3D`.
-  Select Regional Minima with Connectivity 26 and click Ok.
-What do you think?
-Too many point sources in the background?
-We can filter them using our previously computed mask.
-Load "mask" by dragging it into Fiji.
-Now go to `Process > Image Calculator`.
-And multiply the mask by the image with point sources.
-Save the result as "marker".

   ```{hint}
   [MorphoLibJ](https://imagej.net/plugins/morpholibj) might not be installed